odinian/isbntools/docs/install.rst

 (first you have to download the file!)

-You should check if the install was successful, by enter:
+You should check if the install was successful, by entering:

 .. code-block:: bash